 Seizures of Cash by U.S. Postal Inspectors

-Was your money or other property seized by the U.S. Postal Inspection Service (USPIS) for forfeiture pursuant to 21 U.S.C.
+Was your money or other property seized by the U.S. Postal Inspection Service (USPIS) for forfeiture under 21 U.S.C.
 881?

 Although it is not against the law to send U.S. Currency through the mail, it might be seized for forfeiture if postal inspectors develop enough suspicion to obtain a search warrant.